pursuit-curriculum-resources/starter-bootstrap-css/README.md

 ## Getting started

 **Note:** some classes for images are already set so that they are not too large to work with as we build.
-We could easily set the images to `width:100px` in the `main.css` until we are ready to size them correctly too.
+The images are also set to `width:100px` in the `main.css` until we are ready to size them correctly too.
+Once they are sized with bootstrap, we can remove this code from the `main.css`

 There are a few ways to get Bootstrap into your project.
 We'll start with just adding a `link` tag.
 This tag works just like any css you'd write yourself.
 It is hosted elsewhere on the internet, but it will bring in all the code.
 [Get the link](https://getbootstrap.com/docs/5.0/getting-started/introduction/)